saku-kaarakainen/mapline.github.io/README.md

 ## About this project
  - Generated from: (asp-net-core-vue-starter)[https://github.com/SoftwareAteliers/asp-net-core-vue-starter]
  - Successor of (my langs-map project)[https://github.com/saku-kaarakainen/langs-map]
+     - This project was conducted already on 23th December 2020
  - My editor of choise: VS Code

 ## Techonologies
  - .NET Core 5.0